-The Reed agreement contains restrictive covenants, including confidentiality of information, assignment of intellectual property, non-competition, employee non-solicitation, employee non-solicitation, employee non-solicitation, and non-disparagement covenants.
-The confidentiality and non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation, and non-hire covenants are effective both during the executive's employment and until the first anniversary of termination of employment for any reason.
+The Reed employment agreement contains restrictive covenants, including confidentiality of information, assignment of intellectual property, non-competition, employee non-solicitation, employee no-hire, client and customer non-solicitation, and non-disparagement covenants.
+The confidentiality and non-disparagement covenants have an indefinite term, and the non-competition, non-solicitation, and no-hire covenants are effective both during the executive's employment and until the first anniversary of termination of employment for any reason.